We are now accepting rental inquiries for dates up to June 30, 2023.

-Though the Wilson Center accepts date requests year round, the venue tends to book up to 12 months in advance.
+Though the Wilson Center accepts date requests year-round, the venue tends to book up to 12 months in advance.
 For first-time renters, the best time to submit dates is March 1 prior to the fiscal year you intend to have your event in.
-For instance, if you want to hold an event in the 2020-2021 fiscal year (July 1, 2020-June 30, 2021), you should submit your dates on March 1, 2020 when the dates for the 2020-2021 fiscal year open to the public.
+For instance, if you want to hold an event in the 2023-2024 fiscal year (July 1, 2023-June 30, 2024), you should submit your dates on March 1, 2023 when the dates for that fiscal year open to the public.

 What is a resident renter?

 Any organization that rents the Center for 3 or more dates in a season is considered a resident.
 Residents qualify for a reduced base rental rate, as well as priority access to date requests when they open for the next season.
 Learn more about our current residents on our Resident Organizations page.
 Interested in becoming a resident?
 Email firstname.lastname@example.org!